-In support of his lone assignment of error, petitioner argues that he should have been entitled to a less-restrictive disposition because he established a substantial change in circumstances since the prior termination of his parental rights and that he was likely to fully participate in an improvement period.
-We note, however, that neither of these assertions has a basis in the evidence, especially considering the circuit court's findings regarding petitioner's failure to acknowledge the conditions of abuse and neglect that led to the prior involuntary termination of his parental rights to the older children.
+In support of her lone assignment of error, petitioner argues that she was entitled to a less-restrictive disposition because she established a substantial change in circumstances since the prior termination of her parental rights and that she was likely to fully participate in an improvement period.
+We note, however, that neither of these assertions has a basis in the evidence, especially considering the circuit court's findings regarding petitioner's failure to acknowledge the conditions of abuse and neglect that led to the prior involuntary termination of her parental rights to her older children.

-On appeal, petitioner does not challenge the circuit court's finding that, other than his testimony that he should have sought medical treatment for one of the older children sooner, "both parents continue to fail to accept responsibility for the abuse they were adjudicated upon in 2016."
-Indeed, the record is clear that petitioner believes there were no issues with his parenting that required correcting following the prior involuntary termination.
-In regard to a failure to accept responsibility for abuse and neglect, this Court has held as follows:
+On appeal, petitioner does not challenge the circuit court's finding that, other than the father's testimony that the parents should have sought medical treatment for one of the older children sooner, "both parents continue to fail to accept responsibility for the abuse they were adjudicated upon in 2016."
+Indeed, the record is clear that petitioner continues to disregard her abuse of the older children, as evidenced by her belief that she corrected the conditions of abuse and neglect from the prior proceeding because the couple maintained suitable housing with running water and electricity, maintained an automobile, and had stable income through the father's employment.
+Petitioner fails to recognize that none of these issues is in any way related to the basis for the prior termination of her parental rights to older children.